CikuMuhoro/-100PythonProjects-CodingJourney/README.md

 6.  warm-up task : Given an integer n, return True if n is within 10 of either 100 or 200 (ChekingRange)

-7. Simple Game : Guess a number : The computer randomly picks a number, and the player has to guess it.
+7. Simple Game : Guess a number : The computer randomly picks a number, and the player has to guess it.(GuesstheNumber)